gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 circularity, the programmer should consider using one of the legacy elaboration models, in the following order:

-* Use the pre-20.x legacy elaboration order model, with binder switch :switch:`-H`.
+* Use the pre-20.x legacy elaboration-order model, with binder switch :switch:`-H`.

 * Use both pre-18.x and pre-20.x legacy elaboration models, with compiler switch :switch:`-gnatH` and binder switch :switch:`-H`.

-* Use the relaxed static elaboration model, with compiler switches :switch:`-gnatH` :switch:`-gnatJ` and binder switch :switch:`-H`.
+* Use the relaxed static-elaboration model, with compiler switches :switch:`-gnatH` :switch:`-gnatJ` and binder switch :switch:`-H`.

-* Use the relaxed dynamic elaboration model, with compiler switches :switch:`-gnatH` :switch:`-gnatJ` :switch:`-gnatE` and binder switch :switch:`-H`.
+* Use the relaxed dynamic-elaboration model, with compiler switches :switch:`-gnatH` :switch:`-gnatJ` :switch:`-gnatE` and binder switch :switch:`-H`.